-Solent Psychology (Educational Psychology Service)
+Portsmouth Educational Psychology Service

-We use an Independent Educational Psychology Service.
-Pupils can be referred by the school SENCO with agreement from parents/carers.
-Solent Psychology work with school staff and by assessing and observing individual pupils in order to recommend the best way forward to support the child needs.
+We use Portsmouth's Educational Psychology Service.
+Pupils can be referred by the school SENDCO with agreement from parents/carers.
+The EP will work with school staff and by assessing and observing individual pupils in order to recommend the best way forward to support the child needs.